 When working online, the most important aspect of typesetting is easy legibility.

-Therefore, it is important to omit all aspects of design which will make text difficult to read.
+Therefore, it is important to omit all aspects of design which will make the text difficult to read.
 Hyphens and full justifications often impact reader legibility.
 In some projects, these are best avoided.